NikolaiMiroshnichenko/WallhavenGallery/README.md

 # WallhavenGallery
-Application is REST client for Wallhaven API.
+Application is client for Wallhaven.cc REST API.
 Allow user to get images by categories.
 ## Architecture
 Apllication consists of 3 projects: